 If you plan to swim in the ocean anytime soon, it's a good idea to learn everything you can about rip currents.
 After all, they are the beach's number-one killer.

-To find out more about rip currents and ocean safety, check out the links on the next page.
+To find out more about rip currents and ocean safety, check out the links below.